fskn123fskn123-afk/northwind-sales-analysis/Excel/README.md

 - Borderless charts and custom borderless slicer/timeline styles to create one cohesive panel without heavy boxes.
 - Consistent sizing and Ribbon‑only Align commands for reproducible, pixel‑clean layout; objects set to “Move but don’t size with cells” so edits don’t drift visuals.
 - Legends removed on single‑series charts, light gray axes/gridlines, and consistent number formats for focus and readability.
-- Export tuned for hiring review: one‑page PDF with centered layout so evaluators get a crisp artifact without opening Excel.
+- Export tuned for client review: one‑page PDF with centered layout so evaluators get a crisp artifact without opening Excel.